danahagist/100_Days_Of_ML_Code/activity.md

 ### Day 15: August 13th, 2018

 **Today's Progress**:
 Today I spent around an hour and a half looking at different resources on Binary Trees and Traversal methodologies.
-All in all, I kept it light and am giving myself an opportunity to rest and reenergize.
+All in all, I kept it light and am giving myself an opportunity to rest and re-energize.

 **Thoughts:**
-Over the coming couple days, I'll spend some time each day learning more about Data Structures and trying to get over the hump of where I'm currently stuck.
-I'll also focus more on the more Data-centric learning, rather than
+Over the coming couple days, I'll spend a little bit of time each day learning more about Data Structures and trying to get over the hump of where I'm currently stuck.
+However, I'll focus more on the Data Science oriented learning, rather Computer Science.
+Hopefully, giving my brain a chance to internalize the Data Structure material will help me connect with it in a way that I haven't been able to up to this point.

+A lot of the above was advice from the Data Science community on LinkedIn, who have been awesome to get to know and are always supportive.
+Thanks to all of those who offered said support.

 **Link to work:**
 None